spatie/laravel-medialibrary/README.md

 To create derived images [GD](http://php.net/manual/en/book.image.php) should be installed on your server.
 For the creation of thumbnails of svg's or pdf's you should also install [Imagick](http://php.net/manual/en/imagick.setresolution.php).

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-The best postcards will get published on the open source page on our website.

 ## Installation

 You can install this package via composer using this command: